tmke8/phd-thesis/README.md

 # Latex source of my PhD thesis

 The design is based on classicthesis, but it has a few tweaks.
-The document is meant to be compiled with LuaLaTex, and cannot be compiled with PdfLaTex.
+The document is meant to be compiled with LuaLaTeX, and cannot be compiled with PdfLaTeX.
 If you have `latexmk`, you can run this:

 ```